 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain blood tests to check your body's response to linezolid injection.
-Be sure to tell the laboratory personnel that you are receiving linezolid injection.
+Your doctor may order certain blood tests to check your body's response to linezolid injection.

 Do not let anyone else use your medication.
 Your prescription is probably not refillable.
 If you still have symptoms of infection after you finish treatment with linezolid injection, call your doctor.